mobify/workshop--adaptivejs-site-1x/README.md

     The **package.json** file defines your project information, such as its name, project slug, and dependencies.

+12. Navigate to the new folders parent:

+    ```
+    cd ../
+    ```

     **Note:** The generator has created a folder within the repository called `workshop--adaptivejs-site`.
 Which means our current folder structure contains two folders with the same name:

         /workshop--adaptivejs-site/workshop--adaptivejs-site/(project files)

     To avoid any further confusion we've fixed this issue in the next step.

 To test your installation, please follow these directions on previewing: